This post may contain affiliate links. Please read my disclosure for more information.

 But, you can also save more for a down payment if you want to help keep your monthly mortgage payment lower.
 You can put 5%, 10% or even 20% down on your home purchase.

-In addition to knowing the down payment you need to purchase a home, you should also figure out how much of a monthly mortgage payment you can afford.
+In addition to knowing the down payment you need to purchase a home, you should also figure out how much house and how high a monthly mortgage payment you can afford.

 The better your score is, the better interest rate you will get which will lower your monthly mortgage payment.